linkdata/rap/README.md

 ### Service pause record (0x05)

 Sent from the upstream server to signal that no new requests may be initiated.
 New requests that cannot be served from cache will have the status code and reason provided.
 If a record body is provided, it should be provided as the response body.
-Note that this record applies to all connections from the client until a *service resume* record is received.
+Note that this record applies to all *muxers* from that client until a *service resume* record is received.
 This record has the same definition as the *HTTP response* record, and is parsed the same.

 ### Service resume record (0x06)